sillsdev/web-languageforge/README.md

 JavaScript code conforms to [AirBNB JS style guide](https://github.com/airbnb/javascript).

 - Using PhpStorm with JSCS helps a lot with automating this (see the section below on PhpStorm [Coding Standard and Style](#coding-standard-and-style)).
-- We plan to use [Prettier](https://prettier.io/) with pre-commit hook after re-writing the whole repo with Prettier first.

 ### TypeScript Style Guide ###